 The empress of Gao Yan of Northern Qi was Empress Yuan of Shuncheng (her original surname was Yuan, but after marrying Gao Yan, she changed her surname to Bu Liugu).

-The actor who played the Northern Qi Empress Zhan Doudou during the celebration was Liu Meitong.
+In Joy of Life, the actress who played the Northern Qi Empress Zhan Doudou was Liu Meitong.
 Zhan Doudou was a female.
 Before she was born, she was declared a boy to ensure that she could inherit the throne.
 She was raised as a boy, and as she grew up, she displayed her talents and skills, successfully ruling Northern Qi.
-In the TV series " Celebrating Years," the Empress Dowager of Northern Qi was played by actress Liang Aiqi.
+In the TV series Joy of Life, the Empress Dowager of Northern Qi was played by actress Liang Aiqi.
 The specific chapter information about Fan Xian and the Northern Qi empress fighting Doudou was not mentioned.

-The Northern Qi empress of the Qing Dynasty was Zhan Doudou.
+The Northern Qi empress in Joy of Life was Zhan Doudou.
 Before she was born, she was declared a boy to ensure that she could inherit the throne.
 Zhan Doudou was raised as a boy, and as he grew up, he displayed talent and skill, successfully ruling Northern Qi.
-In the TV series " Celebrating Years," Zhan Doudou was played by Liu Meitong.
+In the TV series Joy of Life, Zhan Doudou was played by Liu Meitong.

 Northern Qi had two empresses, Li Zu'e and Lou Zhaojun.
 Li Zu'e was the Empress of Gao Yang, Emperor Wenxuan of North Qi.
 She was born in the Li family of Zhao County and had a high level of cultural accomplishment.
 She was chosen by Prime Minister Gao Huan and became the wife of the Duke of Taiyuan County.
 Later, she was conferred the title of Empress.
 She gave birth to Gao Yin, the deposed emperor of Northern Qi, Gao Shaode, the king of Taiyuan, and Gao Baode, the princess of Changle Prefecture.
 The other empress was Lou Zhaojun.
 She was the wife of Gao Huan, the founder of Northern Qi.
 She was the granddaughter of Lou Ti, Marquis Zhending of Northern Wei.
 She was the daughter of Situ Lou Neigan and the mother of Gao Yang, Gao Yan, and Gao Zhan.